-I wish that was true, but we continue to see many cases in which children’s lives are destroyed because the judges failed to discredit PAS.
-More commonly they use PAS by another name like alienation or parental alienation.
-When it is used to limit protective mothers to supervised or no visitation and when it is used to assume that problems in a relationship between an allegedly abusive father and the children must be caused by alienation, the courts are using PAS.
-They do this despite the lack of any scientific basis, rejection from the DSM-V which would include all valid diagnoses and disapproval from every legitimate professional association.
-Judges who use PAS by any name are not among the good judges and should not be hearing custody cases.
+I wish that was true, but we continue to see many cases in which children’s lives are destroyed because the judges failed to discredit Parental Alienation Syndrome.
+More commonly they use Parental Alienation Syndrome by another name like alienation or parental alienation.
+When it is used to limit protective mothers to supervised or no visitation and when it is used to assume that problems in a relationship between an allegedly abusive father and the children must be caused by alienation, the courts are using Parental Alienation Syndrome.
+They do this despite the lack of any scientific basis, rejection from the DSM-V which would include all valid diagnoses, and disapproval from every legitimate professional association.
+Judges who use Parental Alienation Syndrome by any name are not among the good judges and should not be hearing custody cases.

 Response From Good Judges

-PAS and alienation are such incendiary topics that there is a tendency to roll out many of the strong arguments and research that confirm it should never be used.
+Parental Alienation Syndrome and alienation are such incendiary topics that there is a tendency to roll out many of the strong arguments and research that confirm it should never be used.
 I have heard good judges (and many others) point out that of course parents, even in good relationships say bad things about their partners in front of the children.
-Alienation has become such a charged topic that it might be helpful for a reasoned and unemotional discussion about how good judges should evaluate alienation separate from any claims of PAS.
+Alienation has become such a charged topic that it might be helpful for a reasoned and unemotional discussion about how good judges should evaluate alienation separate from any claims of Parental Alienation Syndrome.
 Here are some considerations good judges should keep in mind.